Garage sale event at Dobby’s this weekend

-Normally during this time of the year the volunteers at Dobby’s Frontier Town are gearing up for the big annual Fall Festival.
-Well this year COVID-19 has gotten in the way of that and we can mark Dobby’s Fall Festival as yet another activity that has been canceled due to the coronavirus pandemic.
+ALLIANCE — Normally during this time of the year, the volunteers at Dobby’s Frontier Town are gearing up for the big annual Fall Festival.
+This year COVID-19 has gotten in the way of that and we can mark Dobby’s Fall Festival as yet another activity that has been canceled due to the coronavirus pandemic.

-“There were just too many restrictions and there aren’t even of us volunteers to have been able to try to comply with the regulations wouldn’t have been possible,” said Dobby’s Frontier Town President Lori White.
+“There were just too many restrictions and there aren’t even enough of us volunteers to have been able to try to comply with the regulations.
+It wouldn’t have been possible,” said Dobby’s Frontier Town President Lori White.

 However, Dobby’s Frontier Town is ran strictly by volunteers and maintained by donations so not doing some sort of fund raiser was not an option either.

-So this Saturday (and possibly Sunday) head to Dobby’s from 10 a.m. to 4 p.m. for their Fundraising Garage Sale.
+On Saturday, Sept.
+19 (and possibly Sunday), head to Dobby’s from 10 a.m. to 4 p.m. for their Fundraising Garage Sale.

 “The garage sale will be set up in the driveway in front of the main house,” White added.
 “We’ve received a lot of donations.
 There’s a pickup topper, a couple of couches and chairs, lots of glassware and knick-knacks.
 There’s definitely something for everyone.”